 Betting Odds Explainedby Steven Hubbard

-If you are new to betting and don’t understand the odds, you must read this guide.
+If you are new to betting or do not understand betting odds this is a must-read guide.
 Yes, you can use a bet calculator to work out your returns, but you need to learn how to identify value in a bet.
-It is also critical in working out the probability of an event occurring.
+It is also critical in working out the probability of an event occurring which allows you to see if there is value in the betting odds available.

 How do Betting Odds Work?

 In short, betting odds represent the probability of an event occurring.
 Depending on which odds format you use, you will know how much you need to stake to win a certain amount, and how much you will win overall (including stake) if the bet is successful.

 Fractional Betting Odds Explained

 Fractional betting odds are most common in the UK, but most UK bookies now offer several different formats.
 But if there are only fractional betting odds, it’s easy to understand.

 The easiest way to learn is by looking at the odds like this: How much you will win/how much you stake (2/1)